aaronzhangcanyu/aaronzhangcanyu.github.io/contribution.md

 ------

-***Update:*** *The data annotation task has finished now.
+***Updates:*** *The data annotation task has finished now.
 Thanks for your contribution!
 If you have any problems with your annotation data, please feel free to contact me by czhang67@sheffield.ac.uk.*

 <p align="right"><i>26/07/2018</i></p>